SKA-INAF/data_parsers/COCO/README.md

 ## Args
 - `-m`, Path of file that lists all mask file paths (trainset.dat)
 - `-d` Destination directory for converted data (default: coco)
+- `-c` Contrast value for conversion from FITS to PNG (default: 0.15)

 ## Usage